 The ground above the mine was extremely steep.
 We wondered aloud exactly why this spot had been chosen, of all places.
 It must have been those dreams of untold riches that drive men to prospect.
 It was something well beyond the modest possibilities found here, we were certain.

 The timbers were in amazing condition, considering how long they had been abandoned, and you could see that they had been notched, perhaps to accomodate some kind of pulley system and or a winch to bring the ore up.
 Deep in the mine opening, on the right, there was even a partly finished scupture of a face.

 It was, at the end of the day, some time very well spent.
 It was soon that we departed, recrossed the creek, and tried to work our way south to the creek canyon we’d started in.
-We gave up that venture when we realized we would not have the time to explore any more.
-So we plunged downhill, reaching the trail and its hordes of humanity in just minutes, hiking homeward on a perfect spring afternoon.
+We gave up that venture when we realized we would run out of time, so we plunged downhill, reaching the trail and its hordes of humanity in just minutes, hiking homeward on a perfect spring afternoon.

-As you examine the peaks of the North Shore Mountains from the north shore of Burrard Inlet, the highest mountain visible is one that very few actually know the name of.
+As you examine the peaks of the North Shore Mountains from the north shore of Burrard Inlet, the highest mountain visible is one whose name escapes most of the people of Vancouver.
 That mountain, and its broad, accompanying ridge, is called Mt.
 Burwell.